Medical Equipment Technician Salary

 - Study technical manuals and attend training sessions provided by equipment manufacturers to maintain current knowledge.

 - Perform preventive maintenance or service such as cleaning, lubricating and adjusting equipment.

 Search for more jobs:

 Pay by Experience Level for Medical Equipment Technician

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For many Medical Equipment Technicians, experience and pay levels seem to be correlated; more years in the business generally lead to more money.
-Workers with less than five years' experience earn around $32K on average, and those who have five to 10 years under their belts see a higher median salary of $36K.
+Medical Equipment Technicians with a rich background of experience are typically rewarded with larger paychecks.
+Folks with fewer than five years of experience take home $31K on average, and those who have worked for five to 10 years see a bigger median salary of $37K.
 After working for 10 to 20 years, Medical Equipment Technicians make a median salary of $39K.
 Survey participants who have worked for more than two decades report bringing in $49K on average.

 based on 11 votes.